 - A check is sent to the client from a brokerage account.
 The client did not ask for the check.
 The client calls the broker to inquire why the check was sent and the broker claims it was a mistake and asks the client to send the check back to him/her directly.
 The broker endorses the check upon receipt and deposits it into another account.

-The Law Offices of Robert Wayne Pearce, P.A., understands what is at stake in securities, commodities and investment law matters and constantly strives to secure the most favorable possible result for all of its clients.
+The Law Offices of Robert Wayne Pearce, P.A., understands what is at stake in stockbroker and financial advisor misconduct matters and constantly strives to secure the most favorable possible result for all of its clients.
 Mr. Pearce provides a complete review of your case and fully explains your legal options.
 The firm works to ensure that you have all of the information necessary to make a sound decision before any action is taken in your case.